 We welcome beginners and experienced anglers alike.
 Expert Islamorada deep sea fishing advice is available all throughout the time you are with us!.
 We provide everything you need from the licensing to fish to the top of the line equipment.
 We provide all necessary bait for that fish of a lifetime!

-Islamorada and Anglers Answer Sport Fishing has everything needed to provide you with an exceptional fishing experience all year round.
+Islamorada and Selfish Charter Fishing has everything needed to provide you with an exceptional fishing experience all year round.
 There is plenty of entertainment available within Islamorada itself and with lots of places to stay, matching all budgets.
 Our spacious, well equipped and fast boats are designed for fishing and are certainly one of the best offshore charter boats in Florida.

 We operate out of the Bayside Marina located at Bass Pro Shops — World Wide Sportsman in Islamorada, MM 81.5 bayside.
 Charters can accommodate up to 6 passengers maximum.
 All charters include: Fishing Licenses, Tackle, Dead Bait and Ice.
 We catch our live bait on the way out.
 If you would like to have your live bait on the boat, we can arrange for various bait boats to provide it for an additional fee.

-Operating without a mate is possible due to the calculated system that Capt.
-Kevin has in place.
-This also allows us to keep the expense down, which is ultimately passed on to the customer.
-It is, however, customary to TIP the Captain 20% as the bulk of his salary is based on gratuity!
-A first mate will be available by request for an additional fee.
+We operating with a mate and it is customary to TIP the Mate 20% as the bulk of his salary is based on gratuity!
 Cancellation Policy: 30 days in advance, unless weather is deemed unsafe by The Captain.

 Please inquire regarding Sword fishing charters